 A person arrested for a controlled substance DUI or DUID charge, must understand what to do in ways how to beat a controlled substance DUI case just the same as if it were for alcohol.
 DUI offenses to most people bring to mind only alcohol, and when most people think about driving under the influence (DUI), they only consider alcohol as the contributing factor.
-The fact is that many people charged with a DUI are really being charged with a controlled substance DUI.
+The fact is that many people charged with a DUI are really being charged with a controlled substance DUI of a prescription drug.

 In the news: Driving While High Charge: What Happens?